NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/07_Error_Handling.md

 # Ignore Errors, Failed_When

-- If there’s any tasks you’re not concerned about throwing errors, add to a task: `ignore_errors: yes`
+- If there's any tasks you're not concerned about throwing errors, add to a task: `ignore_errors: yes`
-- If there’s any tasks with specific fail conditions, add similar to:
+- If there's any tasks with specific fail conditions, add similar to:
-`failed_when: “<Error Condition>”`  - this requires a `register:` usage
+`failed_when: "<Error Condition>"`  - this requires a `register:` usage
 - Example:

 ```yaml